 Q&A: Everything You Should Know About the Debt Ceiling

-The federal debt ceiling was raised in December of 2021 by $2.5 trillion to $31.381 trillion, which is expected to last until January 19, 2023, according to a letter from Treasury Secretary Janet Yellen to Congressional leaders.
-At that point, the Treasury Department will begin using accounting tools at its disposal, called “extraordinary measures,” to avoid defaulting on the government’s obligations, which Secretary Yellen indicates should allow for continued borrowing until at least early June.
-At the point of exhaustion of those measures, absent a new agreement to either raise or suspend the debt ceiling, the Treasury will be unable to continue paying the nation’s bills and the U.S. will default.
+The federal debt ceiling was raised in December of 2021 by $2.5 trillion to $31.381 trillion, which lasted until January 19, 2023, according to a letter from Treasury Secretary Janet Yellen to Congressional leaders.
+At that point, the Treasury Department began using accounting tools at its disposal, called “extraordinary measures,” to avoid defaulting on the government’s obligations, which Secretary Yellen recently indicated will only allow for continued borrowing until early June, possibly as early as June 1.
+At the point of exhaustion of those measures and the Treasury’s existing cash balance, absent a new agreement to either raise or suspend the debt ceiling, the Treasury will be unable to continue paying the nation’s bills and the U.S. will default.

 - What is the debt ceiling?

 - How much has the debt ceiling grown?